 Top 10 5-ingredient Easter recipes for kids

 Get kids in the kitchen with these fun Easter baking projects that make delightful desserts for all ages.
-These simple projects require minimal ingredients, some of which you may already have in your cupboards.
+These simple bakes require minimal ingredients, some of which you may already have in your cupboards.

 Whip up an edible gift with this Easter chocolate bark.
 Spread melted milk chocolate onto a baking tray lined with baking parchment, then top with whatever you like.
 We used miniature chocolate eggs and freeze-dried raspberry, but feel free to experiment with sweets, nuts and dried fruit.

-Transform ready-made brownies or chocolate sponge with these choc-egg lollies.
+Transform ready-made brownies or chocolate sponge into these choc-egg lollies.
 Whizz brownies in a food processor with melted dark chocolate, then shape into eggs.
 Coat in white chocolate and decorate with sprinkles and edible glitter.

-Keep kids entertained with these crackin’ cress heads, they make a great table decoration too.
+Keep kids entertained with these crackin’ cress heads, which make a great table decoration too.
 Remove the tops of a couple of eggs and empty them (save the eggs to cook with).
 Decorate the shells and fill the inside with cotton wool soaked in water and cress – the cress will start to grow in a few days.